-It is required by the lender if the home is located in a flood plain.
-Flood damage is generally not covered by homeowners' insurance.
+Required by the lender if the home is located in a flood plain.
 Depending on where the home is located it may qualify for flood insurance through the National Flood Insurance Program (NFIP).
 Flood insurance covers direct physical damage to the main home and its foundation and erosion damage.
 It does not cover structures extended over water and structures other than buildings such as pools and gazebos.